Data Centers in Santa Rosa

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) Public peering is not a major feature of this market.
-Most traffic exchange occurs through private peering arrangements or by connecting to the national IX.br infrastructure in major hubs like São Paulo or Porto Alegre.
+Internet Exchange Points (IXPs) Public peering is limited within Santa Rosa.
+Most interconnection and traffic exchange occurs through private peering arrangements or is routed through the major national IXPs located in São Paulo and other large Brazilian cities.

 Power Analysis